titanclass/flip-flop-protocol/README.md

 ## RS485 Link Layer

 A simplified link layer protocol is also provided by this project so that flip-flop can be used where IP networks are not present e.g. with serial communications such as RS-485.
-This data layer provides a server address, a server port, an opaque variable length payload, and a CRC for error checking.
+This data layer provides a server address, a server port, an opaque variable length payload, and a encryption for authentication and error checking.

 ## Why flip-flop?